-4.2 There are three headstones which have this medal engraved on.
+4.2 There is just one headstone which has this medal engraved on.
 It is the Victoria Cross, awarded for supreme bravery.
-Who in Plot F was awarded it?
+Who in Plot 20 was awarded it?

 4.3 As you explore the cemetery, look at the different badges on the headstones.
 These will give you a clue as to the role the person had and maybe where they came from.
 As you find each badge, write down the name of the person who served with that unit in the box next to the badge.